ucb-bar/hammer/README.md

 In addition to customizing the chip, there are variables that can be set to control the tools used to build the chip.
-These variables can also either be set in "Makefile.project", "Makefile.local", or on the commandline.
+These variables can also either be set in "Makefile.project", "Makefile.local", or on the command line.
 The following variables can be set:

  * SCHEDULER: The mechanism that will be used for scheduling jobs.
 It's